Adam Spencer: Political views and activities

 In 1992, Spencer spoke at the constitutional monarchists' attack on the Australian Republican Movement, at the university.

-In the 1996 by-election, while he was a student and part-time mathematics teacher at Sydney University, Spencer ran as an independent candidate.
-He was with the Anti-Super League Party (ASLeeP) or Australians Against Further Super League party, competing for Paul Keating's seat of Blaxland.
+In the 1996 Blaxland by-election, while he was a student and part-time mathematics teacher at Sydney University, Spencer ran as an independent candidate.
+He was with the Anti-Super League Party (ASLeeP) or Australians Against Further Super League party, competing for former prime minister Paul Keating's seat of Blaxland.
 The party received 499 votes.

 In November 2000, an article in the satirical Chaser newspaper alleged that Spencer refused to play a song by Little Johnny (pseudonym of Pauline Pantsdown), because of his "conservative leanings".

 In 2014, Spencer spoke out against the government's proposed funding cuts to the ABC, and accused politicians of hiding loathing for the broadcaster behind arguments around inefficiencies.

-In 2015, he was one of 61 prominent Australians who signed an open letter urging the Prime Minister to call a moratorium on new coal mines as part of a global climate change agreement.
+In 2015, he was one of 61 Australians who signed an open letter urging prime minister Malcolm Turnbull to call a moratorium on new coal mines as part of a global climate change agreement.